Here, we’ll help you understand what the differences are between TEFL, TESOL and CELTA, and how to pick the course that’s right for you.

 TEFL (Teaching English as a Foreign Language)

-There are lots of options, ranging from short intensive weekend courses to an courses including as much as 300 hours of study.
+There are lots of options, ranging from short intensive weekend courses to courses including as much as 300 hours of study.
 An intensive weekend TEFL course will give you around 20 hours of instruction.
-Online courses vary in length, but a typical 120 hour course is the minimum requirement for overseas employment.
+Online courses vary in length, but a typical 120-hour course is a minimum requirement for overseas employment.

-Taking up to 3 months to complete, these online courses allow you to Whether you study online or in the classroom, each of these courses provide a solid introduction to TEFL and give you the skills and techniques to begin working straightaway.
+Taking up to 3 months to complete, these online courses allow you to Whether you study online or in the classroom, each of these courses provides a solid introduction to TEFL and give you the skills and techniques to begin working straight away.
 The weekend course has the added benefit of a practical element where you can teach the other trainees, and you’re even able to combine online training with a weekend session!